translaster/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 applications to access and manage data independently without conflicts.
 This feature is especially valuable in environments where several users or applications need to interact with the same database concurrently.
-Each user or application can have its own schema, preventing accidental interference with each other’s data.
+Each user or application can have its own schema, preventing accidental interference with each other's data.

 ???+ note
     PostgreSQL comes with a default schema, typically called public, but it's in